dsih-artpark/dataio/docs/source/sdk/api-guide.md

 **Parameters:**

 - `region_id` (str): ID of the region to download shapefile for.
 - `shp_folder` (str, optional): Directory to save the shapefile.
-Defaults to "data/GS0012DS0051-Shapefiles_India".
+Defaults to "{data_dir}/GS0012DS0051-Shapefiles_India", where data_dir is derived from the API client.

 **Returns:**